studenttak/modules/0372/mdModule.md

   jmp b    // continue execution at the caller
 ```

 A function may have zero (no) local variables.
 In this scenario, the approach to use `func_lvs` as a label to represent the number of bytes used by local variable is still correct, but the label should be defined as zero.
+It is important to note that the return address is pointed to by the stack pointer in this case.

 For example, let us consider the following C function definition: